robertrumney/unused-tag-cleaner/README.md

 1. Open your Unity project.
 2. Navigate to `Tools > Unused Tags Remover` in the Unity menu bar to open the UnusedTagCleaner window.
+3. Use the checkbox to select whether to include assets and prefabs in the scan.
-3. Click on `Scan for Unused Tags` to start the scanning process.
-The tool will analyze all enabled scenes and C# scripts to compile a comprehensive list of unused tags.
+4. Click on `Scan for Unused Tags` to start the scanning process.
+The tool will analyze all enabled scenes, assets, prefabs, and C# scripts to compile a comprehensive list of unused tags.
-4. Review the list of unused tags displayed in the tool window.
+5. Review the list of unused tags displayed in the tool window.
-5. If you decide to clean up, click on `Remove All Unused Tags` to delete them from the project.
+6. If you decide to clean up, click on `Remove All Unused Tags` to delete them from the project.

 ## Contribution